BerkanMarasli/BM-Notes/Scala.md

 ### Auxiliary constructors

-Alternative constructor for a class.
+- Alternative constructor for a `class`.
 They must have different signatures and must call the previously defined constructor.

-Defined as a method with the name 'this'
+- Defined as a method with the name 'this'

 ```scala
 class User(var name: String, var age: Int) {